pandyamehul/Learn.LLM/Learning Notes.md

 Day 1:

-- Implemented simple, brute-force RAG (Retrieval-Augmented Generation) pipeline using OpenAI's API.
+- Implemented simple, brute-force RAG (Retrieval-Augmented Generation) OpenAI's API.
 - Integrated the RAG pipeline into a Gradio UI for interactive document retrieval and question answering.
 - Added functionality to handle user messages and maintain chat history.
 - Implemented a context-aware chat feature to improve response relevance.